Jeff Johnston Trio

 The Jeff Johnston Trio is a Canadian jazz band from Newfoundland and Labrador, Canada.
 The trio, consisting of pianist Jeff Johnston, bassist Jim Vivian and drummer Michael Billard, has been nominated for a 2002 Juno Award and a 2000 East Coast Music Award.

 History

 The Jeff Johnston Trio played its first show in 1983; that year the trio participated in the first Newfoundland Sound Symposium.

 The band's album Nuage, recorded in 2001, was nominated for a Juno Award as "Best Contemporary Jazz Instrumental".

-In 2013 the group released its fifth recording, Returning, featuring jazz in the style of 1970s and 1980s European pianists.
+In 2013, the group released its fifth recording, Returning, featuring jazz in the style of 1970s and 1980s European pianists.

 Johnston has relocated to Montreal, where he has brought together a new group, still called the Jeff Johnston Trio, with bassist Fraser Hollins, and drummer Rich Irwin.

+Drummer Mike Billard died on September 1, 2024, at the age of 60.